block-core/blockcore/Documentation/proof-of-stake.md

 #### Knowen issues of POS

-POS is considered less decentralized then POW because:
+POS is considered less decentralized than POW because:
 - Complexity: the POS protocol is more complex, more unknown attacks may be found
 - The IBD problem: means in some cases users needs to use some external trust in order to find the best chain.
 - In case of a 51% attack: user intervention is needed like checkpoints in order to recover.